Theodosius of Skopje: Life

 Afterwards, Theodosius continued to hold high-ranking positions within the Exarchate.
 From 1880 to 1885 he was a representative of the Exarchate at the Sublime Porte, and in 1885 he was chosen as a bishop of the episcopacy of Skopje.
 However, under the pressure of the Ecumenical Patriarch of Constantinople the Sultan issued an official ordinance only in 1890 and he had to wait five years to take office.
-Meanwhile, he met with Kosta Grupchev and Naum Evrov, representatives of the so-called Association of Serbo-Macedonians and agents of the Serbian diplomat in Constantinople Stojan Novakovic.
+Meanwhile, he met with Kosta Grupchev and Naum Evrov, representatives of the so-called Association of Serbo-Macedonians and agents of the Serbian diplomat in Constantinople Stojan Novaković.
 The Serbian government then supported the Macedonist ideas to counteract the Bulgarian influence in Macedonia, incl. the restoration of the Archbishopric of Ohrid under the jurisdiction of the Ecumenical Patriarchate.
 As a result of these meetings, Theodosius came under their influence.
 As a bishop of Skopje (1890-1891), Theodosius renounced de facto again the Bulgarian Exarchate and attempted to restore the Archbishopric of Ohrid and to separate it from the Bulgarian Exarchate.
 His plan was to create a separate Macedonian church.
 He contacted the Patriarchate of Constantinople, attempting to convince its leadership to accept and promote the revival of the Ohrid Archbishopric under its patriarchate but as an autonomous church, but failed.
 Meanwhile, the Exarchate initiated proceedings for his dismissal.
 Afterwards, he contacted the Vatican representative Augusto Bonetti with the plan to establish a Greek Catholic (Uniate) archbishopric in Ohrid, but failed too.
 Greek propagandists favourably regarded his activity.
 He then contacted the Serbian consul in Skopje and sought his support.
 After the consul informed Novaković, the latter instructed him to try bringing Theodosius into the fold of the Serbian Patriarchate, but the bishop rejected this offer.
 In this period, he thought that there was an ethnic difference between Macedonians and their Orthodox Christian neighbors.

 At the insistence of the Exarchate at the end of 1891, he was extradited by the Ottomans to Istanbul.
 Despite his repentance, the Exarchate fired him from his high position in 1892 because of his separatism.
 He was overthrown by the Exarchate and exiled to the Dragalevtsi Monastery near Sofia.
 There he spent the period from 1892 to 1901, when he was engaged in translations of fiction and religious literature into Bulgarian and as before demonstrated a pro-Bulgarian position on the Macedonian Question.